 Q: What Happens if I Fail to Pay My Real Property Tax?

-A: There are consequences in the event that you fail to pay the RPT of your property, the most immediate of which is interest accruing on top of the unpaid taxes.
+A: There are consequences in the event that you fail to pay the RPT or amilyar of your property, the most immediate of which is interest accruing on top of the unpaid taxes.
 According to Section 255 of the Local Government Code of the Philippines, failing to pay RPT “shall subject the taxpayer to the payment of interest at the rate of two percent (2%) per month on the unpaid amount or a fraction thereof, until the delinquent tax shall have been fully paid: Provided, however, that in no case shall the total interest on the unpaid tax or portion thereof exceed thirty-six (36) months.”

 If after the said 36 months you still fail to pay your annual RPT, and the maximum interest of 72 percent had accrued on top of it, then per Section 258: “real property subject to such tax may be levied upon through the issuance of a warrant on or before, or simultaneously with, the institution of the civil action for the collection of the delinquent tax.”
 Among the actions that your local government unit can take is to auction off your property as a whole, or a usable portion of it, to satisfy the delinquency as well as cover the expenses of the sale.